 - High blood pressure (hypertension).

 - Being restless or excitable, or crying in children that can't be comforted.

-As with other stinging insects, such as bees and wasps, it is possible for people who have previously been stung by scorpions to have allergic reactions with subsequent stings.
-Reactions to these subsequent stings are sometimes severe enough to cause a life-threatening condition called anaphylaxis.
-Signs and symptoms in these cases are similar to those of anaphylaxis caused by bee stings and can include hives, trouble breathing, and nausea and vomiting.
+As with other stinging insects, such as bees and wasps, it is possible for people who have been stung by scorpions before to have allergic reactions when stung later.
+Reactions to these later stings are sometimes serious enough to cause a life-threatening condition called anaphylaxis.
+Symptoms in these cases are like those of anaphylaxis caused by bee stings, including hives, trouble breathing, and nausea and vomiting.